“It´s really more apartment then people need on a short stay,” I commented to the building administrator where I owned a condo in Guayaquil.

 Then I could wall off the living room, add a bathroom in there and and then I´d have two separate units with their own entrances.

 From my time as a hotelier I´ve learned for short stays all people really need is about 15m2 of space plus a 3m2 bathroom.
 From my 42m2 unit I could do that, twice.
+Dont get lost in Space.
+Talk to Space Selectors Denver for any commercial broker questions.

 I figured from my construction experience in Ecuador I could probably add a bathroom for around $3-5k.
 The walls would be reinforced gyprocks sound-proofed.